ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 <img width="680px" src="../images/mta-erd.png" alt="ozkary data warehouse ERD"/>

+### Why do we use partitions and cluster

+- Partitioning is the process of dividing a large table into smaller, more manageable parts based on the specified column .
+Each partition contains rows that share a common value like a specific date.
+A partition improves performance and query cost.

+- When we run a query in BigQuery, it gets executed by a distributed computing infrastructure that spans multiple machines.
+Clustering is an optional feature in BigQuery that allows us to organize the data within each partition.
+The purpose of clustering is to physically arrange data within a partition in a way that is conducive to efficient query processing.

+#### SQL Server and Big Query Concept Comparison

+- In SQL Server, a clustered index defines the physical order of data in a table.
+In BigQuery, clustering refers to the organization of data within partitions based on one or more columns.
+Clustering in BigQuery does not impact the physical storage order like a clustered index in SQL Server.

+- Both SQL Server and BigQuery support table partitioning.
+The purpose is similar, allowing for better data management and performance optimization.

 ## How to Run It

 **Note: For this execution plan, we are using dbt cloud and GitHub**